 The final option is to use a higher temperature heat pump.
 This is less efficient than the other methods above.
 However, it’s still far more efficient than an oil or gas boiler.
 So it’s a good fall-back if the other options are not practical for you.

 Heat Pumps and Radiators: Technical Assessment

-A technical assessment is a survey that will determine how to get your house ready for a heat pump.
+A Technical Assessment is a survey that will determine how to get your house ready for a heat pump.
 It will also determine whether you need new radiators for a heat pump or not.
 It’s good to have a general idea about the practicalities of using a heat pump with radiators before getting a survey done.
-But don’t worry too much about the details – that’s the technical assessor’s job!
+But don’t worry too much about the details – that’s the Technical Advisor’s job!